pavankpdev/ResponsiveBootstrapSite/README.md

 # ResponsiveBootstrapSite

-Hello, this is website is build with bootstrap framework.
+Hello, this website is build with bootstrap framework.
 By utilizing Bootstrap Grid, this project is highly responsive and works perfectly to least screen size of 576px.

 I've included the Copyright in footer, but don't worry just modify it.